A Careful Preparation for Reopening

-Elon University School of Law plans to reopen in August with new policies that promote a safe and healthy environment for teaching and learning.
+Elon University School of Law reopened in August with new policies that promote a safe and healthy environment for teaching and learning.
 From limits on classroom capacity to requirements for protected personal interactions, keeping our community healthy from COVID-19 requires a commitment to practices that are well known and well proven at reducing the risk of viral transmission.

 Elon University’s Ready & Resilient Plan for 2020-21 outlines many protocols that apply to Elon Law.
 Additional practices specific to our downtown Greensboro campus are below and are subject to change based on evolving public health conditions and government regulations.

 Elon Law’s top priority is to keep students, faculty, staff and building visitors safe and healthy.
 Highlights of our new protocols include:

 - Cloth face coverings must be worn by all students, faculty and students throughout the law school building, including classrooms (with the exception of a faculty or staff member’s private office).
 A limited exception is for very brief periods of time while eating, and only in the upstairs Cemala Foundation Commons.
 Mask wearing is otherwise required with no drinking or eating in classrooms.

 - Additional cleaning procedures, hand sanitizing stations and disinfecting applications foster a safe learning environment and minimize the risk of viral transmission on surfaces